joshuapjs/chatgpt-report-analysis/README.md

 ## Usage

-### Run the script through your terminal
+### Run the package through your terminal

-Please make sure to change path to the path of the PDF file you want to analyze.
+Please make sure to change *"path"* to the path of the PDF file you want to analyze.

 ```bash
 python3 -m chatgpt-report-analysis "path"